llvm/circt/docs/Dialects/Seq/RationaleSeq.md

   (potentially complex) analysis to find the reset mux if required
   - Inclusion of 'resetValue': if we have a 'reset' signal, we need to include a value.
-  - Omission of 'enable': enables are easily modeled via a multiplexer on the input with one of the mux inputs as the output of the register.
-This -- we assume -- property makes 'enables' easier to detect than reset in the common case.

 - Timing / clocking:
   - Omission of 'negedge' event on 'clock': this is easily modeled by